quietui/quiet/docs/docs/components/countdown.md

 ### Styling countdowns

 Countdowns come with a simple, minimal appearance.
 Feel free to customize them with your own styles.
+This one is inspired by [Rocket Blaster](https://rocketblaster.app/).

 ```html {.example}
 <quiet-countdown